sdmp/sdmp.github.io/docs/connect.md

 ### "Wrapped" Diffie-Helman

-In order to avoid a MITM attack, the values used in the Diffie-Helman exchange are signed by the creator, and encrypted to the receiver.
+In order to avoid a MITM attack, the values used in the Diffie-Helman exchange are signed by the creator, and to increase security they are also encrypted to the receiver.

 1. Alice has previously acquired and verified Bob's public key `bp`
 2. Bob has previously acquired and verified Alice's public key `ap`